Python-PyQt/PyQt6-Docs/descriptions/QtGui/QClipboard-c.rst

 :sip:ref:`~PyQt6.QtGui.QClipboard` supports the same data types that :sip:ref:`~PyQt6.QtGui.QDrag` does, and uses similar mechanisms.
 For advanced clipboard usage read `Drag and Drop <https://doc.qt.io/qt-6/dnd.html>`_.

-There is a single :sip:ref:`~PyQt6.QtGui.QClipboard` object in an application, accessible as :sip:ref:`~PyQt6.QtGui.QGuiApplication.clipboard`.
+There is a single :sip:ref:`~PyQt6.QtGui.QClipboard` object in an application, accessible as QGuiApplication::clipboard().

 Example: